 Seven Connecticut news organizations joined forces to analyze challenges facing Connecticut's cities and investigate the relevance of solutions being pursued elsewhere.
 Purple States video anchors their coverage in the concerns and experiences of residents.
-Co-produced with Bridgeport's CT Post, the New Haven Register, and the Waterbury Republican-American.
+Co-produced with Bridgeport's CT Post, the New Haven Register, the Waterbury Republican-American, and CT Mirror.

-Videos accompany solutions-focused reporting on who benefits from New Haven's job growth, downtown development in Bridgeport, and brownfields in Waterbury.
-The multimedia coverage is also being distributed by Cities Project partners.
+Videos accompany solutions-focused reporting on who benefits from New Haven's job growth, downtown development in Bridgeport, and brownfields redevelopment in Waterbury.

 Four recent graduates of technical training programs test the value of a vocational credential.
 Technical high school

 and community college courses offered them a second chance.
 Are they equipped to succeed in 21st Century manufacturing?

 The video portraits accompanied a New York Times Business section series on vocational training.
 The stories were also used by the Foundation to ground discussion at a grantee convening, aired by local media and distributed by local, state, and national advocates.

 Another Gates Foundation-funded series on a related theme appeared on USA TODAY in 2010.
 Degrees of Difficulty featured five college students who don't fit the traditional image.
 But their journeys reflect the experience of most college students in America.
 They filmed their own stories and took them to policymakers in Washington.

 Purple States and DCTV set out to document the realities of life after prison by filming a cross-section of people for up to a year after their release.
 More than 3 million people viewed the resulting multimedia, short-and-long-form documentary coverage, produced by the New York Times and Frontline.